mkhan-trustly/task-mngmnt/README.md

 Go to swagger and click on right top [Authorize] http://localhost:8080/swagger-ui/index.html

+### Improvements
+- We should be able to see all the operations performed on a Task.
+For this we need strong auditing, we can consider Event Sourcing or at-least we should have a change log approach.
+- We talked about relational database vs NoSQL
+- Of-course we need to use a real IdP.

 ### FAQs
 - Todo: A todo is a simple reminder of something that needs to be done.
 Todos are typically smaller, more immediate, and often personal or routine.
 - Task: A task is a specific unit of work that may involve multiple steps, and is typically part of a larger project or goal.
 Often requires planning, resources and collaboration.